SCrusader/stravistix/plugin/app/src/assets/option-helpers/displayAdvancedHrData.md

 With _HRR = Heart Rate Reserve = Heart effort level according to heart capacity_ defined by

 > $HRR=\frac{HR~-~HR_{rest}}{HR_{max}~-~HR_{rest}}$

-According this _TRIMP Exponental Heart Rate Scaling_ formula, the longer you ride at full throttle, the more you SCORE !

-But this heart score seems to be _Strava Suffer Score_?!
-Not really... _Strava Suffer Score_ is only inspired by the TRIMP concept.
-However the idea is same and both score are correlated.

-Need more infos?
-Then read more about HRR here: _http://fellrnr.com/wiki/Heart_Rate_Reserve_ and TRIMP here: _http://fellrnr.com/wiki/TRIMP_

 ## %Heart Rate Reserve Average
 ---